bjorn-helgaas/Nightingale/README.md

 | -------- | -----| --------- | ---- | ----- |
 | 2 | MERV 13 20x20x2 Furnace Filter | Filter medium | $10/each | [LINK](https://www.amazon.com/gp/product/B0BL4XBTLN?th=1) |

 Note: 20x20 furnace filters are NOT 20" long.
 They are always a little smaller.
 I designed this purifier to fit a filter with an actual filter size of 19 1/2" x 19 1/2".
 I do not know how much the furnace filter size varies by manufacturers other than the one above, but I do know most of them are smaller than 20".
 If your filter is bigger than 19 1/2" it likely won't fit this case.
-You can make the case a little larger while connecting with the l-connectors to accommodate, but at a certain size the panels won't fit.
+You can make the case a little larger while connecting with the L-connectors to accommodate, but at a certain size the panels won't fit.
 If the furnace filter is smaller than 19 1/2", probably not a big deal as you can always add foam tape to the outside to get a more snug fit.

 ## Other Parts and Tools
 - Screwdriver - Connecting the fans to the panels